educatorpanda/beautiful-jekyll/_posts/2020-07-28-linear-regression.md

 ### Introduction to Simple Linear Regression
-As you may have studied in your high school, the relationship between the two different units of Temperature, degrees Fahrenheit (F) and degrees Celsius (C) is known to be:
+As you may have studied in your high school, the relationship between two different units of Temperature, degrees Fahrenheit (F) and degrees Celsius (C) is known to be:

 ![\Large F= \frac{9}{5}C+32](https://latex.codecogs.com/gif.latex?F%3D%20%5Cfrac%7B9%7D%7B5%7DC&plus;32){: .mx-auto.d-block :}

 ![Temperature](/assets/img/CelciusFahrenheit.PNG){: .mx-auto.d-block :}

 That is, if you know the temperature in degrees Celsius, you can use this equation to determine the temperature in degrees Fahrenheit **exactly**.
 Such a relationship is called a deterministic (or functional) relationship.
-In a deterministic relationship, the equation **exactly** describes the relationship between the two variables.
+In a deterministic relationship, the equation **exactly** describes the relationship between two variables.

 However, in the world of data science, we never talk about the deterministic relationship.
 Instead, we are always interested in statistical relationships.
 So, today let us understand in detail, one of the most basic method which is used to establish the statistical relationship between two variables (an independent variable and a dependent variable) known as **Simple Linear Regression**.